robinmoisson/select2entity-bundle/README.md

 select2entity-bundle
 ====================

-This repo extends tetranz/select2entity-bundle, which allow easy use of a select2 dropdown in a Symfony form.
+This repo extends tetranz/select2entity-bundle, which allows easy use of a select2 dropdown in a Symfony form.

 It adds the following abilities: